absferdous/surfalert/README.md

 ## 📌 BEST NOTIFICATION BAR PLUGIN FOR WORDPRESS ##

-Let the visitors know about your special offers, deals, announcement, etc. with a call to action. **NotificationX** brings the [best notification bar](https://notificationx.com/features/) solution for WordPress, and it's absolutely free.
+Let the visitors know about your special offers, deals, announcement, etc. with a call to action. **SurfAlert** brings the [best notification bar](https://surfalert.com/features/) solution for WordPress, and it's absolutely free.
 You could turn on the end, start time, you will get detail analytics how your notification bar performed as well.

 https://www.youtube.com/watch?v=l7s9FXgzbEM